Elao/PhpEnums/README.md

 - Symfony Validator component integration with an enum constraint.
 - Symfony VarDumper component integration with a dedicated caster.
 - Symfony HttpKernel component integration with an enum resolver for controller arguments.
-- Doctrine DBAL integration with abstract classes in order to persist your enumeration in database.
+- Doctrine integration in order to persist your enumeration in database.
 - Faker enum provider to generate random enum instances.
 - An API Platform OpenApi/Swagger type for documentation generation.
 - JavaScript enums code generation.